ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 For more information about using Facebook as an identity provider, see [Enabling Facebook authentication in Android apps](https://www.bluemix.net/docs/services/mobileaccess/facebook-auth-android.html).

+#### Cordova:
+In order to configure Cordova applications for Facebook authentication integration you will need to make changes in native code of the Cordova application, i.e. Java, Objective-C, or Swift.
+Each platform needs to be configured separately.
+See the [Cordova HelloAuthentication sample](https://github.com/ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication) for detailed instructions of how to configure each platform.
+After a one-time completion of the native configuration, development of the JavaScript should be able to be done independent of the platform.
+If the native platform is removed from Cordova at any time, you will have to add the Facebook authentication back in again.

 ### Run the helloTodoAdvanced sample application